 The financial services sector is a case in point.

-Given that Apple is asking all employees to return to the office three days per week as of early September — and plans to restrict employees to just two weeks of full-time remote work maximum per year — this has all the makings of a major human capital crisis.
+Given that Apple is asking all employees to return to the office three days per week — and plans to restrict employees to just four weeks of full-time remote work maximum per year — this has all the makings of a major human capital crisis.
 The far more likely outcome, of course, will be policy revisions to keep more people on board.

 Time will tell.
 But make no mistake, flexibility (or lack thereof) will have a decisive influence on the effectiveness of your organization’s employee recruitment and hiring processes, and whether you can get out ahead of tight hiring timelines, too.